grapestone5321/dlnd_face_generation/README.md

 ### MNIST

 As you're aware, the MNIST dataset contains images of handwritten digits.
 You can view the first number of examples by changing show_n_images.

+### CelebA

+The CelebFaces Attributes Dataset (CelebA) dataset contains over 200,000 celebrity images with annotations.
+Since you're going to be generating faces, you won't need the annotations.
+You can view the first number of examples by changing show_n_images.